[Full Guide] What are the different types of marine batteries?

 Security

-Lead-acid batteries can be susceptible to internal short circuits, damage from temperature fluctuations, and various problems caused by incorrect charging methods.
-It is worth mentioning that lead-acid batteries do not have a built-in battery management system (BMS) that monitors their performance and provides additional protection measures.
+Lead-acid batteries can be prone to internal short circuits, damage from temperature fluctuations, and various problems caused by improper charging methods.
+It's worth noting that lead-acid batteries do not have a high voltage rating. a built-in battery management system (BMS) have a system that monitors their performance and offers additional protective measures.

-On the other hand, LiFePO4 lithium batteries equipped with a BMS, which provides protection against short circuits, overvoltage, overcurrent, deep discharge, overheating, and even low temperatures.
-This feature increases safety and ensures the longevity of the battery.
+On the other hand, LiFePO4 lithium batteries equipped with a BMSThis feature provides protection against short circuits, overvoltage, overcurrent, deep discharge, overheating, and even low temperatures.
+It increases safety and ensures the battery's longevity.

 Power-Queen-Lithium-Batterie mit eingebauter BMS-Rundumschutzfunktion